See exactly what JumpOnion analyzes — start to finish, on one page.

 The diagnosis becomes a sequence.

-Four off-ice drills, picked from a 54-drill catalog, ordered by when they should happen relative to the next ice session.
+Four off-ice drill categories, picked from the proprietary drill library, ordered by when they should happen relative to the next ice session.
 Each drill explains why— so you know what you're fixing, not just what to do.

-3 × 8Builds consistent, explosive vertical impulse — train your body to be a precise 'human metronome' for maximum jump height.
+3 × 8Builds consistent, explosive vertical impulse — trains the body to deliver a precise, repeatable launch for maximum jump height.

-3 × 8By forcing instant 'freeze-frames' in various jump positions, this drill sharpens proprioception so you can find and hold a perfectly tight axis in the air.
+3 × 8Forces instant 'freeze-frames' in various jump positions, sharpening proprioception so the skater can find and hold a tight axis in the air.

 3 × 15Targets tightening speed directly.
-Train the arms to snap in like a retracting tape measure the instant the blade leaves the ice.
+Train the arms to snap in the instant the blade leaves the ice, shortening the time-to-tight window.

 3 × 12Builds explosive 'braking' power against centrifugal force.
-Essential for snapping into a super-tight air position when rotation is already loaded.
+Essential for holding a super-tight air position once rotation is loaded.

 What the skater feels.
 What the parent watches.